saidake/interview/docs/Algorithms.md

 * Space Complexity: $O(1)$

-## 45. Intersection of Two Arrays II
+## 45. Common Elements between Two Arrays II
 [Back to Top](#table-of-contents)
 ### Overview
-Given two integer arrays `nums1` and `nums2`, return an array of their intersection.
-Each element in the result must appear as many times as it shows in both arrays and you may return the result in any order.
+Given two integer arrays `nums1` and `nums2`, return an array of their common elements, with each element appearing as many times as it does in both arrays.
+The order of the elements in the result does not matter.

 **Example 1:**
-> **Input:** nums1 = [1,2,2,1], nums2 = [2,2]
+> **Input:** nums1 = [1,2,3,2,1], nums2 = [2,2]
 > **Output:** [2,2]

 **Example 2:**